What is a Carer?

 How can we help?

 Wiltshire Council and the Wiltshire Clinical Commissioning Group commission Carer Support Wiltshire to deliver a range of information, advice and support to carers.
 You can find more information on what is available to support you in your caring role on the Carer Support Wiltshire webpages.
 You will find links to other sources of information, advice and support, including specific help for young carers and parent carers, in our Further Information section below.
-You can read more about how we plan to support carers in Wiltshire in the future in the Wiltshire Carers Strategy.
+You can read more about how we plan to support carers in Wiltshire in the Wiltshire Carers Strategy and about the progress we have made towards implementing the strategy in the 2017/18 implementation report (word doc 346kb, 19 pages).

 All carers can ask for an assessment.
 We would encourage you to ask for a carers assessment as soon as possible so you can find out more about what we can do to support you.
 For more information and to find out how to get a carers assessment see our carers assessment page.